Keen Durand Mid WP Hiking Boot Review

 The speed lacing system of the Durand boot is another feature that allows for a snug fit with a pull of the laces.
 The top two eyelets of the lacing system are nicely designed made of solid aluminum construction and hold the knot well.
 I have found other pairs of hikers cumbersome to lace up because of the laces slipping off the eyelets when cinching down the boots.
 I have not had this problem with the Keen Durand Hiking Boot which makes lacing up the boots easy.

-The sole of the Keen Durand Mid WP Hiking Boot has deep tread made for off road use and is constructed with dual compound rubber outsole.
-Much of my field testing experiences wearing them has been on ice and snow covered trails, and I had no traction issues.
+The sole of the Keen Durand Mid WP Hiking Boot has deep tread made for off-road use and is constructed with dual compound rubber outsole.
+Much of my field testing experiences wearing them has been on ice and snow-covered trails, and I had no traction issues.
 I venture to guess that these boots would perform equally as well when hiking in muddy and slick conditions.

 Field Testing the Keen Durand Mid WP Hiking Boot

 Although not nearly as strenuous but equally as important to me is the wearability of the Keen Durand Mid WP Hiking boot.
 The Keen Durand Mid WP Hiking Boot is a heavy-weight boot that wears like a much like a lighter shoe due to the comfort and it’s relatively small overall size.
-I have spent a quite a few 8-hour-days wearing the Durand Hiking boot and never felt the need to take them off due to a lack of comfort.
+I have spent quite a few 8-hour-days wearing the Durand Hiking boot and never felt the need to take them off due to a lack of comfort.
 This hiking boot is great to wear around town and is easy to drive a car in.
-Bulky footwear, and particularly large boots, can be a pain to drive a car with manual transmission in, yet the small profile of boots make this task easy and safe.
+Bulky footwear and particularly large boots can be a pain to drive a car with a manual transmission in, yet the small profile of boots make this task easy and safe.

 Keen Durand Mid WP Hiking Boot specs for the Keen Website

 Lining: KEEN.DRY™ waterproof breathable membrane